 To achieve this, the IABR has developed a sustainable and open methodology.
 Every edition, it looks for a new position and a new perspective, but it always builds on what was learned and developed in previous editions.
 Knowledge and results add up in a continuous research trajectory to ensure that each Atelier can stand on the shoulders of a previous Atelier.

-In recent years the IABR produced successful Ateliers in the Netherlands (on Texel, in Brabant and Groningen, Utrecht and Rotterdam, and together with the central government, businesses and environmental organizations in the North Sea) and abroad (in São Paulo, Istanbul, Brussels and Albania).
+In recent years the IABR produced successful Ateliers in the Netherlands (on Texel, in Brabant and Groningen, Utrecht, Rotterdam and Dordrecht, and together with the central government, businesses and environmental organizations in the North Sea) and abroad (in São Paulo, Istanbul, Brussels, East-Flanders and Albania).

 Bridging the gap between research and action